thucnghien2001/Retail_Sales_Performance_Analysis/README.md

 # RETAIL SALES PERFORMANCE ANALYSIS
 ## BUSINESS PROBLEM
 The project analyzed the sales performance of a global superstore in the United States from 2014 to 2017.
-The main objective is to answer the key business question: Which are the main drivers of sales and profit during the past four years?
+What are the main drivers of sales and profit during the past four years?
-Depending on the objective, the analysis is divided into four main parts:
+Depending on the objective, the analysis is broken into four main questions to answer:
-- Sales Performance Analysis: Analyze the annual/ quarterly/ monthly sales trend over time.
+- What is the annual/ monthly sales trend over the past 4 years?
-- Segment Analysis: Analyze the sales performance across different customer segments.
+- Which customer segment drove the most value?
-- Product Analysis: Analyze the sales performance across different product categories.
+- Which product categories and regions contributed most to the revenue and profit?
-- Geographical Analysis: Analyze the sales performance across different geographical locations.
+- What negatively impacted the overall profit margin?

 ## DATASET OVERVIEW
 The dataset contains 9,994 retail transactions collected between 2014 and 2017, including customer, product, sales, shipping and geographic information across 21 variables.